William Goodfellow (philanthropist)

 Sir William Goodfellow (26 May 1880 – 5 November 1974) was a New Zealand hardware merchant, dairying industrialist, company director and philanthropist.
 He was born in Alexandra, Waikato, New Zealand, on 26 May 1880.

+In 1919, he founded the Waikato Dairy Co. which played a pivotal role in transforming New Zealand's dairy industry into a global powerhouse.
+His innovative approach to dairy production and export significantly boosted the New Zealand economy during the early 20th century.

 In the 1953 Coronation Honours, Goodfellow was appointed a Knight Bachelor, for service to the dairy industry.
 In 1994, he was an inaugural inductee into the New Zealand Business Hall of Fame.